Information regarding browser or device support

 When will I receive my federal tax refund?

 How quickly you receive your tax refund depends on when you file, how you file, how you choose to receive your refund, and whether you claimed certain credits and deductions.
-In general, you can expect to get your refund money within 21 days (about 3 weeks) after the IRS has accepted and processed your tax refund, if there are no issues.
+In general, you can expect to get your refund money within 21 days (about 3 weeks) after the IRS has accepted and processed your tax return, if there are no issues.

 If you chose for your tax refund to be directly deposited, instead of getting a paper check in the mail, most banks will get the money near the same day the IRS releases your tax refund.